Macabacus and Microsoft (for the most part) no longer support Internet Explorer 10 and prior versions. Please consider upgrading your browser.

 Adjust formulas of selected cells to replace errors from existing formulas with custom error messages (e.g., "NM," "NA") or values (e.g., 0) using an IFERROR wrapper.
 Repeat this keystroke to remove the IFERROR wrapper.
 Macabacus can prompt you for an error message or value each time, or you can set a default message/value to use automatically.
 Error Wrap options can be set on the Model tab in the Application Settings dialog.

-This tool prepends an apostrophe to formulas in selected cells to make formulas appear as text.
-Repeat the Comment Formula shortcut keystroke or click its ribbon button again to remove the apostrophes and restore the original formulas.
+This tool prepends an apostrophe to formulas and numeric inputs in selected cells to make formulas and numbers appear as text.
+Repeat the Comment Cells shortcut keystroke or click its ribbon button again to remove the apostrophes and restore the original formulas / values.

 This tool trims extraneous spaces from cell formulas and values—double spaces, leading/trailing spaces, spaces between operators, etc. Extra spaces sometimes appear in imported data, preventing you from sorting or otherwise processing data.
 They can also result in unsightly data/text misalignment that requires correction before publishing.
 Macabacus cannot remove some extraneous spaces in formulas referencing other workbooks and worksheets.